nv-morpheus/Morpheus/docs/source/developer_guide/guides/7_python_modules.md

 ## The Passthrough Module

 The `passthrough` module is a simple module that takes a single input port and a single output port.
-It simply passes it forward, in much the same way that the example stage defined in the [Simple Python Stage](./1_simple_python_stage.md) does; however, it only defines actual unit of work, and must then be loaded either as its own Morpheus stage, or within the context of another stage in order to be used.
+It simply passes it forward, in much the same way that the example stage defined in the [Simple Python Stage](./1_simple_python_stage.md) does; however, it only defines the actual unit of work, and must then be loaded either as its own Morpheus stage, or within the context of another stage in order to be used.

 ### Module Definition and Registration